hannahkers/hannahkers/README.md

 ### Hi, I'm Hannah Hughes! 👋

+- ✈️ I currently work as an Interface Specialist at Howmet Aerospace.
-- 🔭 I’m currently working on getting a degree in Game Design from Columbia College Chicago.
+- 🔭 I have a BA in Game Design!.
 - 🌱 Check out my writing on [Medium](https://medium.com/@hannahkers)!
 - 📫 How to reach me: hannahkers1@gmail.com
 - 😄 Pronouns: She/Her/Hers
-- ⚡ Fun fact: I work at an arcade and am around video games all of the time!
+- ⚡ Fun fact: My favorite games are League of Legends and Animal Crossing!